Qojgjg/AI-Trading-Bot/README.md

 All the seemingly beautiful traditional indicators should only work for this type of prediction.

 Looking at traditional indicators, in technical analysis, they are all a function of historical prices.
-No matter how smart, natural, intuitive, complex, or sophisticated those indicators are, they are just at most 200 individual functions of historical prices, volumes, and order book states.
+No matter how smart, natural, intuitive, complex, or sophisticated those indicators are, they are just at most 100+ individual functions of historical prices, volumes, and order book states.
 The smart quantitative logic and intuition itself are worthless unless they contribute to the prediction accuracy.

-That said, why should we keep sticking to a handful of traditional indicators, while a simple Deep Neural Network alone can find a best function among trillions of trillions candidate functions, which can approximate any continuous function of historical prices, like the hidden true indicator that we seek.
+That said, why should we keep sticking to a handful of traditional indicators, while a simple Deep Neural Network alone can find a best function among billions of candidate functions, which can approximate any continuous function of historical price, including the hidden true, almighty, indicator that we imagine.
+Although modern AI and Machine Learning technolgies; like Transformer, Embedding, other NLP techniques, LSTM/GRU, GAN, and VAE-GAN; don't directly apply to automatic trading, you feel they have huge potential in market games.

-Traditional indicators are almost obsolete in this age of modern AI, although they can be used as an input to AI indicators, together with price/volume/order book.
+Traditional indicators will eventually become almost obsolete in this age of modern AI, although they can be used as an auxilliary input to AI indicators, in addition to  price/volume/order book state.

 This project aims to achieve a significant performance gain of automatic trading bot by exploring the potential of modern AI technologies.